Portfolio¶

 target_args

-), we need to enablenested_
+), you need to enablenested_

 .
 The result is a new instance ofPFPrepResult

-. - Pass the new preparation result as the first argument to the base simulation method
+. - Pass the new preparation result as the first argument to the base simulation method.

 - Or simulate manually!